reallyinsane/mathan-latex-maven-plugin/README.md

 [**mathan-latex-maven-plugin**](maven.md) changes this.
 It is very easy to to use and there is little or no configuration needed for the default use cases.

 ### Usage
 Using mathan-latex-maven-plugin introduces the packaging **pdf**.
 In a single maven module using mathan-latex-maven-plugin a PDF artifact is created.
-If you want to split the .tex sources or reuse them in multiple maven modules consider the [Dependencies](#dependencies) section.

 *The minimal configuration looks like this:*
 ```